-Topology optimization of trusses is one of the most developed field in the structural optimization.
+Topology optimization of trusses is one of the most developed field of the structural optimization.
 The usual aim of a designer is to design trusses that are optimal in some objective(s) required by the investor.
-Common objectives can be, for example, the least weight or the most stiff truss.
+Common objectives can be, for example, the least weight or the maximum stiffness.

 Typical design variables of the topology optimization are cross-sectional areas of individual bars.
 Therefore, mostly two approaches are being used: either continuous or discrete optimization.
-There obviously exist advantages and disadvantages for both the mentioned formulations.

 Discrete topology optimization prescribes a list of possible cross-sectional areas available for each bar.
-The problem is thus usually solved by some sort of enumeration method (e.g. branch-and-bound algorithm), the computational demands are thus enormous and even 10-bars truss can be a challenge to solve to proven global optimality.
+The problem is thus usually solved by some sort of enumeration method (e.g. branch-and-bound algorithm), the computational demands are thus enormous and even 10-bars truss can be a challenge when the guaranteed global optima are to be sought.

-The second approach, continuous topology optimization, can be, if some assumptions are made, solved to global optimality very rapidly, using convex optimization methods.
+The second approach, continuous topology optimization, can be, under suitable assumptions, solved very rapidly, using convex optimization methods.
 The drawback is that the cross-sectional areas of individual bars in general differ, such trusses could thus be hardly prefabricated which makes the use case limited.

 The aim of this paper is to combine the benefits of both the approaches into one, hence making the optimization feasible in a limited time and concurrently allow to prescribe a limited set of continuously varied cross-sectional areas using groups.
 To ensure the true optimality of the final truss the truss is divided into a limited set of Wang tiles and a two-phase optimization approach is presented.
-The whole described theory is implemented using software MATLAB.
+The developed theory is implemented using MATLAB software.

 This paper is structured as follows: Firstly, truss topology optimization (the lower-level of the two-phase optimization) will be described and basic properties of the optimal design will be stated.
 In the subsequent chapter we will introduce an idea of tiling of the initial structure and add groups into the original optimization problem formulation.
 Also, three different types of initial tiles will be presented.
-Then, tile placement optimization (the upper level of the two-phase optimization) will be adopted and solved using simulated annealing.
-The last chapter presents few examples.
+Then, tile placement optimization (the upper level of the two-phase optimization) will be adopted and solved using the method of simulated annealing.
+The last chapter presents selected illustrative examples.